 What they’ve achieved

 Momentum mobilized more than 24,000 members on a shoestring budget for the 2017 UK general elections.
 Over the course of the elections, Momentum ran 50 campaign weekends.
 They mobilized tens of thousands of activists to knock on doors in key marginal districts.

 The movement took the help of organizers from the Bernie Sanders campaign to provide assistance in the form of lessons and the introduction of new digital tools.
 The new tools include:

 The phone-banking app, Calling for Corbyn.
-This allowed volunteers to sign in and make contact with other Labour members from the comfort of their home.
+This allowed volunteers to sign in and make contact with other Labour members from the comfort of their homes.

-My Nearest Marginal, a website which allowed members to find their nearest marginal seat.
+My Nearest Marginal is a website that allowed members to find their nearest marginal seat.
 This enabled the supporters to collaborate with others to canvass there.